consento-org/consento-org.github.io/blog/2021-08-04-Tokyo-Cyber-Security-MeetUp.md

 <Image
   src="/img/external/fair-use/f5_1.png"
-  caption=""Agile development in Japan is higher than the world average. " by Keiichiro Noguchi ( F5 Network )" alt="a statistic of digital transformation situation in Japan' (photo credit @Keiichiro Nozaki)" />
+  caption="Agile development in Japan is higher than the world average. - by Keiichiro Nozaki ( F5 Network )" alt="a statistic of digital transformation situation in Japan (photo credit @Keiichiro Nozaki)" />

 - Cybersecurity talent problem